 to sleep tonight!”

 What we can learn from this is that sleep is imperative for our well being.
-Lack of sleep effects our health and our mood, being tired leads to stress and anxiety.
+Lack of sleep affects our health and our mood; being tired leads to stress and anxiety.